MeBadDev/Game-Idea-Generator/README.md

 A fps game where you have a grapple gun in a city
-A RPG game where you can blow up everything in a castle A platform-shooter game where you throw potions at enemys in a city A shooter game where youre health become lower and lower until you reach the goal in the ocean
+A RPG game where you can blow up everything in a castle A platform-shooter game where you throw potions at enemys in a city A shooter game where your health become lower and lower until you reach the goal in the ocean
 ```

 ## Why another game idea generator?
 I feel like others are giving us bad idea and not really customizable
 ## How does this fix it?
 you can fully customize everything. from the code of entire generator, to settings, what could it generate...
-## How do i generate?
+## How do i use it?
+download the entire respository
 Run main.py (you need to install python first)
 ## Where can i change settings?
 There are only a few settings(right now). you can find them in config.json